Panoptikum-social/blog.panoptikum.social/pages/manuals.md

 # Manuals

-Panoptikum is a plattform for listeners (podcast lconsumers) and podcasters (podcast producer).
+Panoptikum is a plattform for listeners (podcast consumers) and podcasters (podcast producers).
 In January 2018 it presented to its users 28 635 podcasts with 1 734 908 eposides together with personal recommendations.
 It offers a wide range of functionalities.

-If you are new to Panoptikum please start with the manual for listeners.
+If you are new to Panoptikum, please start with the manual for listeners.

 ## Manual for Listeners

-The [Manual for Listeners](/manuals/m1) describes the use of Panoptikum from the listener perspektive.
-Panoptikum.io offers basic functionality plus additional functionality for registered users.
+This [Manual](/manuals/mlistener) describes the use of Panoptikum from the listener perspective.
+Panoptikum offers basic functionality plus additional functionality for registered users.

 Basic Functionality for Listeners
-* Latest Recommendations
+* Latest recommendations
-* Latest Podcasts
+* Latest podcasts
-* Latest Episodes
+* Latest episodes
-* Top 10 subscribed Podcasts
+* Top 10 subscribed podcasts
-* Top 5 liked Podcasts
+* Top 5 liked podcasts
-* Podcast discovery: Categories, Random, Search
+* Podcast discovery: categories, random and search
-* User friendly presentation of the information from the RSS feed regarding the podcast and the episodes
+* User friendly presentation of RSS feed information regarding the podcasts and episodes

-For more details read the [Manual for Listeners](/manuals/m1).
+For more details read the [Listener Manual](/listener-manual).
 It also describes the additional possibilites for registered users.

-## Manual for Podcasters
+## Podcaster Manual

-The [Manual for Podcasters](/manuals/m2) describers the use of Panoptikum from the podcaster perspektive.
-Please read the [Manual for Listeners](/manuals/m1) before the [Manual for Podcasters](/manuals/m2) as your audience are the listeners.
-Panoptikum.io uses the metadata in the RSS feeds to identify contributors and presents information regarding those persons.
-Podcasters that want to enhance and manage the automatically generated business card of individual contributors that they identify as themself can upgrade their Panoptikum.io account.
+This [Podcaster Manual](/podcaster-manual) describes the use of Panoptikum from the podcaster perspective.
+Please read the [Listener Manual](/listener-manual) before this one to understand what listeners read about your podcast in Panoptikum.
+Panoptikum uses metadata in the RSS feeds to identify contributors and presents information regarding those persons.
+Podcasters, that want to enhance and manage their automatically generated business cards, can upgrade to a Panoptikum pro-account.

 Basis Functionality for Podcasters
-* Listing of the podcast at Panoptikum.io in the related categories
+* Listing of the podcast at Panoptikum in the categories, assigned in the feed
 * Episode list with shownotes and integrated player
 * Easy subscription of the podcast with subscribe button or QR-code
 * Recommendations
-* API to retrive data for own statistics
+* API to retrieve data
-* Business Card
+* Personas

 ## Additonal Information

-Please send all your questions that could not be answered with the manuals to <sonja@panoptikum.io>.
+Please send all your questions, that could not be answered within the manuals to
+<sonja@panoptikum.io>.

 The project language of Panoptikum is English.
-But feel free to write in one of the following languages to <sonja@panoptikum.io>: English, French and German.
+But feel free to write in English, French or German.